dwhiffing/fury/content/nato/uk/navy/sub/body.md

 *HMS Vanguard*, S-28 is the first of her class and a quantum leap forward in technology to her predecessors.
 At 16000 tons, she displaces almost as much as an Invincible Class aircraft carrier, and is wider, deeper and 75% the length of that ship.
-But with the advanced systems on board has a crew of only 135.
+With the advanced systems on board she has a crew of only 135.
 Northern Fury starts with this boat on patrol. *HMS Victorious*, second in the class has been launched but is 11 months from commissioning, even if rushed she would take at least six months to be ready.

-She carries 12 Trident II SLBM (Submarine Launched Ballistic Missiles), with up to 12 MIRVs (Multiple independently targetable re-entry vehicles).
+The *Vanguard* carries 12 Trident II SLBM (Submarine Launched Ballistic Missiles), with up to 12 MIRVs (Multiple independently targetable re-entry vehicles).
 Under an agreement with the US, the UK designs and manufactures its own MIRVs, and these appear to be of varying nuclear yields.
 The range with a full load is \~4,200 nautical miles, or up to
 \~7,500 nautical miles with a reduced load, the exact ranges are